Deen-2601/Deen-2601/README.md

 - 🎓 Certified Professional: Proud holder of the ISTQB Certified Tester Foundation Level, reflecting my commitment to QA excellence.

-- 🌍 Collaborator: I enjoy working with diverse teams to solve complex problems and streamline development processes.
+- 🌍 Seeking New Opportunities: I’m currently looking for a QA Engineer role where I can contribute my expertise in test automation and collaborative problem-solving

 - 🥾 Hiker at Heart: When not testing software, I explore trails like the Bastei Loop or along the Elbe River.